fragN7/Chess-Web-API/README.md

 ## Front End Documentation <a name="frontend-documentation"></a>

+Please refer to the [Front End Documentation / User Manual](https://app.swaggerhub.com/apis-docs/IAGUTAALEN/ChessApi/1.0.0) for detailed information about the frontend and it's functionalities.

 ## Deployment <a name="deployment"></a>

 The Chess Web Rest-API is currently deployed on AWS Amazon and Netlify.
 To deploy the application to your preferred hosting platform, follow these steps: